 In general, self-assessment applies to all individuals with non-PAYE income in excess of €5,000 and to all directors controlling 15% or more of the share capital of certain companies.
 The self-assessment system places the onus on the individual to file a return, calculate the tax liability, and pay the relevant tax due.
-To avoid a surcharge, returns of income for the 2022 tax year must be filed on or before 31 October 2023.
+To avoid a surcharge, returns of income for the 2023 tax year must be filed on or before 31 October 2024.
 Any balance of tax due for the year must also be paid by this date, provided preliminary tax obligations for the year have been met (see below).

-To avoid interest charges, preliminary income tax due for 2023 must be paid by 31 October 2023 The tax paid must represent at least 90% of the individual's estimated liability for 2023 or 100% of the ultimate liability for 2022 (before any Employment and Investment Incentive (EII) relief).
+To avoid interest charges, preliminary income tax due for 2024 must be paid by 31 October 2024 The tax paid must represent at least 90% of the individual's estimated liability for 2024 or 100% of the ultimate liability for 2023 (before any Employment and Investment Incentive (EII) relief).

 Self-assessed taxpayers are also liable to PRSI at 4% on their unearned income (e.g. investment income, rental income).
+From 1 October 2024 the rate of PRSI will increase by 0.1% from 4% to 4.1%.
 Previously, self-assessed contributors were exempt from making PRSI contributions on such income.
 Please refer to the PRSI section for further details.